anbu1506/ArtificialNeuralNetwork/README.md

-it's a simple ANN implemented from scratch using numpy .
+it's a simple ANN implemented for Classification problem from scratch using numpy .

 by going through it , we can easily understand the mathematics  behind neural networks